Saxophonist Brad Linde's Latest Album is a Home Run

 Deric Dickens - drums

 Team Players is a quartet collective of composers and improvisers from various places in the US.
-Inspired by the chamber ensemble sound and free jazz of trail blazers Jimmy Giuffre and Paul Motian, the quartet celebrates the release of their first album, DRAFT.
+Inspired by the chamber ensemble sound and free jazz of trail blazers Jimmy Giuffre and Paul Motian, the quartet celebrates the release of their new album, All American.

 Brad Linde is a saxophonist, bandleader, and presenter in the Washington DC metro area.
 He has worked with legendary musicians including Lee Konitz, Teddy Charles, Barry Harris, Grachan Moncur III, Andrew Cyrille, Joe Chambers, and Dan Tepfer, Matt Wilson, Ethan Iverson, and many others.